-When you are ready for large activism, you can make the decision to join a large committee or a board.
-A good orientation possibility for large activism is the Activisme-Markt.
-Extra competences that you can develop during large activism are vision, leadership, management, delegation, and decisiveness.
+Students can make the decision to join a large committee for on average over 8 hours per week or a full-time or part-time board.
+A good orientation possibility for big activism is the More Than A Degree-Info Market.
+Added to the competencies of small activism you gain with big activism vision leadership, management, delegation, and decisiveness.

-After you have gained experience in the various phases, you will gradually enter the fourth phase of More Than A Degree.
-You can think of an Advisory Board of various other advising and coaching functions in the student life.
+After you have gained experience in the various phases, you will gradually enter the fourth phase of the More Than A Degree-program.
+As an activism ambassador you can be part of a supervisory board, advisory board or various other advising, reviewing and coaching functions in the student life.
+Students are not only focused on their own development, but also on improving a student organisation or helping other students in their development.
 A primary competence that you develop in this phase is coaching.

 Also, activism alumni are part of this phase.
 These are students who moved to other parts of The Netherlands or graduated and were very active within the student life of the UT.
 In addition, they still want to motivate other students and help them in their development.